Knowledge Center

 4. Nurture candidate relationships

-A talent CRM is key to nurturing trust and increasing awareness of your employer brand at scale via email campaign outreach.
-Effective relationship nurturing ensures your pipeline prospects are excited to hear from you when a new opportunity surfaces – not left wondering who you are.
+A talent CRM is key to developing trust and increasing awareness of your employer brand at scale via email campaign outreach.
+Effective relationship nurturing ensures your pipeline prospects are excited to hear from you when a new opportunity surfaces — not left wondering who you are.

 What kind of challenges should you expect?

 When implementing a talent pipeline into your recruitment strategy, different issues may arise, from a lack of diversity to inefficient technology.
+Here are some challenges you may encounter, and strategies for resolving them.

 Lack of diversity